Gromov--Witten/Pandharipande--Thomas correspondence via conifold transitions: Introduction

-Following the strategy in \cite{LY05,HL12,LLW18}, we will fit $X$ and $Y$ into two degenerations whose special fibers have a component in common and apply the degeneration formulas \cite{Li02,MNOPII,LW15}.
+To prove the theorem, the key is Proposition \ref{prop:key}.
+We briefly explain its content and the strategy.
+See \S \ref{sim_deg_subsec} for the meanings of various symbols.
+Following the strategy in \cite{HL12,LLW18,LR01,LY05}, we will degenerate $X$ to $\widetilde{Y}\cup (\sqcup_i Q_i)$ and $Y$ to $\widetilde{Y}\cup (\sqcup_i \tE_i)$, and apply the degeneration formulas \cite{Li02,LW15,MNOPII}.
+It essentially follows from dimension counts that each $Q_i$ has no contribution to the invariants.
+On the other hand, $\tE_i$ is the toric compactification of a local curve, for which the GW/PT correspondence is known.
+Thus, we can relate the invariants of $X$ to those of $Y$ via $\widetilde{Y}$.

-The main application of Theorem \ref{thm:main} will be to establish the correspondence in new cases from known cases \eqref{exaPP:1} and \eqref{exaPP:2}.
-We show that the GW/PT correspondence with stationary descendent insertions holds for 44 deformation families of Fano threefolds (Corollary \ref{cor:non-toric}) and a few classes of smoothings of double solids (Corollary \ref{cor:dcover}).
+The main application of the theorem will be to establish the correspondence in new cases using the known ones \eqref{exaPP:1} and \eqref{exaPP:2}.
+It also provides a possible way to prove the conjectural $\GW/\PT$ correspondence with stationary descendent insertions for Fano threefolds (Remark \ref{rmk:allFano3}).
+We show it holds for 44 deformation families of Fano threefolds (Corollary \ref{cor:non-toric}) and a few classes of smoothings of double solids (Corollary \ref{cor:dcover}).
+More precisely, we have